socaltiger/BatchSubmit.com/README.md

-It's a lightweight open source Distributed Asynchronous Job Scheduling Platform, a Task as Service/Job as Service solution<p>
+It's a lightweight open source Distributed Asynchronous Job Submitting/Scheduling Platform, a Task as Service/Job as Service solution<p>

 With BatchSubmit.com, you are able to:<p>